 Overall, I’ve been pleased with these 758 Renthal bars.
 I was a little apprehensive of the extra width at first, but I’ve found it OK even when filtering in tight London traffic.
 Swapping them in was straight forward and anyone familiar with a wrench should be able to tackle the job.
 If Renthal’s reputation for strong bars is anything to go by, then these should last me a while.
 Definitely worth the £30 spent.

-Edit: I’ve since binned my bike on the track and although smashing up most of the bikes front end, these bars held up perfectly, not a scratch.
-So thumbs up when unplanned crash tested!
+Edit: I’ve since binned my bike on the track and although smashing up most of the bike’s front end, these bars held up perfectly, not a scratch.
+So thumbs up following an unplanned crash test!